THI-CSI/decentralized_iam_battery_data/blockchain/docs/api.md

 ```shell
 http POST localhost:8080/api/v1/dids/did:batterypass:896ad506-9843-48d3-b599-be45fca2bb3e/vc < docs/api-examples/vc-example.json
 ```
+The DID specified in the API URL must be the same as the Issuer DID in the verifiable credential.

 #### Get a single VC
 The endpoint `/dids/<did>/vc/<urn>` can be used to retrieve the specified VC record on the blockchain: